oerdnj/dp2025/main.typ

 When evaluating the latency results, it is important to realize that these results were gathered on the real Internet and there will be slight differences between the individual runs and even between the individual branches.

-==== RSASHA256 with 2048-bit keys
+==== RSASHA256 with 2048-bit keys Results

-The results in @rsasha256-all-groups-latency-since_0-until_300 and @rsasha256-all-groups-latency-since_300-until_600 show only slight variation in the results.
+In @rsasha256-all-groups-latency-since_0-until_300, the results for a situation when the DNS cache is completely empty (also called Cold Cache) can be observed.
+As the cache fills up with the data, the latency gradually improves (smaller is better), and effect of DNS cache (Hot Cache) can be observed in @rsasha256-all-groups-latency-since_300-until_600.
+The differences between the normal Root Zone servers and the mock Root Zone server for benchmarking can be observed in this scenario, as the DNSSEC algorithm for both tested branches is the same.

 #figure(
   image("rsasha256/_charts-all-groups/all-groups-latency-since_0-until_300.png"),